 A contract is a legally enforceable agreement that covers the exchange of ‘something for something’.
 Examples of this ‘something’ are money, services, products, property, rights, or some other benefit.
 Sometimes contracts need to be written.
-In general, though, they can be verbal, written, partly verbal and partly written (e.g. conversations and emails), or made by people’s actions.
-You enter into contracts all the time, for example when you sign a document, buy something in a shop, or click “I agree”.
+In general, though, they can be: verbal; written; partly verbal and partly written (e.g. a combination of conversations and emails); or made by people’s actions.
+You enter into contracts all the time, for example when you sign a document, buy something in a shop, or click ‘I agree’.

-You should be aware that payment of a deposit and/or signing any documents might mean you have entered into a contract and are bound by the terms and conditions of that contract even if you haven’t read it.
+You should be aware that payment of a deposit and/or signing any documents might mean you’ve entered into a contract and are bound by the terms and conditions of that contract, even if you haven’t read it.
 Also, be aware that despite what’s in the contract, there may be terms and conditions outside the agreement that the law imposes on you.

 Consider the terms that you’re being offered and compare what’s being offered by different providers of the same service.

 Make sure that the agreement will meet your requirements and that your concerns have been addressed before you sign.
 The law generally doesn’t care if you make a bad deal for yourself, so if you’ve entered into a contract, you’ll probably have to fulfil the terms and conditions.

 Be sure that you can adhere to the terms and conditions.
 For example, if you intend to enter into a two-year contract for a service, ensure that either you’ll be here for the two years, or that you fully understand the penalties and costs for breaking the contract early.

 Most contracts can be adjusted.
 If the other person won’t agree to let you add or remove a clause or a sentence, consider whether the deal will still be good for you.
 If it’s not, then consider walking away.